 The Bottom Line

-Of course, there are a variety of other methods at your disposal when it comes to introducing magic into your narrative.
-At the end of the day, it’s your fantasy narrative, so you can write whatever you feel best fits the story.
+Of course, there are various other methods at your disposal when it comes to introducing magic into your narrative.
+But, at the end of the day, it’s your fantasy narrative, so you can write whatever you feel best fits the story.

 Nonetheless, the tips and strategies mentioned above are a solid place to start if you don’t have a concrete plan for how you want to lay out your magic system.